j-balkovec/CPSC1420/README.md

 - Participate in group study sessions or programming communities to enhance your learning experience.

 Best of luck with CPSC1420!
 Enjoy your journey into the world of C++ programming!

+# License

+This project is NOT licensed under the [MIT License](https://theuselessweb.com).
+You are free to use, modify, and distribute the code and projects within this directory.